Russia preps a psychological profile of Trump. Here's what it says.

 MOSCOW — A dossier on Donald Trump's psychological makeup is being prepared for Russian President Vladimir Putin.

-Among the preliminary conclusions?
-The new American leader is a risk-taker but can be naïve, according to a senior Kremlin adviser.
+Among its preliminary conclusions is that the new American leader is a risk-taker who can be naïve, according to a senior Kremlin adviser.

 Trump "doesn't understand fully who is Mr. Putin — he is a tough guy," former Deputy Foreign Minister Andrei Fedorov told NBC News.